 Various leadership theories are explored.
 A model of transformational leadership theory is presented, with application made to the learner's personal context as well as a diverse range of global contexts.
 Biblical and "secular" approaches to leadership practice are compared and contrasted and applied to the student's ministry context.

-This course offers biblical-theological foundations and practical skills for leading weekly worship and marking special celebration moments in Christian life and community.
-Analysis of approaches to community worship in ceremonies such as dedication, baptism, communion, weddings, memorials/funerals, and holy days will be explored.
-Students will be equipped to plan and lead in Spirit-led and resourceful ways, connecting and integrating theological insight with pastoral practice.
+Biblical-theological foundations and practical skills for leading weekly worship and marking special celebration moments in Christian life and community.
+Analysis of approaches to community worship in ceremonies such as dedication, baptism, communion, weddings, memorials/funerals, and holy days.
+Integration of theological insight, scriptural guidance, and awareness of personal cultural framework with worship leadership practice.